 Get started with NEA

 Speak to your Jobcentre Plus work coach – they will explain how NEA could help you.
-They will also tell you about the support that volunteer business mentors offer in the early months of trading.
-You can also get in touch with your local NEA provider direct.

 You may be eligible if you’re over 18 and either:

 - You or your partner get Universal Credit, Jobseeker’s Allowance or Employment and Support Allowance